Available with Location Referencing license.

 - Event data query and editing—Queries for event data by route association, ad-hoc queries, spatial intersecting geometry, or location proximity.
 You can visualize, browse, and bulk edit the tabular results.

 To deploy Event Editor, complete the following steps:

 - Install Pipeline Referencing for Server.

 - Deploy your ALRS geodatabase to an enterprise geodatabase.

 - Publish a map service that contains the event layers to edit via ArcGIS Server (enabling the Pipeline Referencing for Server linear referencing capability).

 - Configure the Event Editor configuration files: config.json and webmap.json.

 LRS geoprocessing tools

-Pipeline Referencing includes a suite of geoprocessing tools that support LRS loading, processing, and data transformations.
-The geoprocessing tools provided primarily operate against event feature classes.
+Pipeline Referencing includes a suite of geoprocessing tools that support LRS data loading, processing, and transformations.
+These geoprocessing tools operate primarily against event feature classes.

 LRS web services